pnnl/pyso/README.md

 ```

 After installation a `dependencies.log` file is created.
-If any of the editable dependencies (such as `egret` or `pnnlpcm`) are not installed this file will:
+If any of the editable dependencies (such as `egret` or `gridtune`) are not installed this file will:
 * indicate this
 * point to where to get the repositories (note: access is restricted)
 * reprise how to install